 - Repurpose Twitch Videos to TikTok

 Step Two: Change the Privacy Settings

-  Tap the video you want to save so the settings page opens.
-Next to the lock icon, tap "who can watch this video" and select, "private."
-Make sure to complete this step otherwise, your video can be seen by followers or anyone on TikTok after clicking the post icon.
-Toggle on "save to device" so TikTok has access to your phone.
+Tap the video you want to save followed by Next to open the settings page, then tap Who can watch this video next to the lock icon and choose, Only Me.
+Make sure to complete this step otherwise, your video can be seen by everyone on TikTok.
+Next, tap More Options at the bottom of the screen, then Save to Device so TikTok has access to your phone.

-  If you plan on sharing your video online, captions are a must.
-Our free subtitle tool makes videos accessible to a wider audience and improves engagement.
-After the captions have generated, you can adjust the font style and color.
-Finally, I recommend experimenting with our collection of filters.
-You can adjust the intensity of a filter by changing the brightness, saturation, and contrast to get the desired look.
+Finally, we recommend experimenting with our collection of filters.
+You can adjust the intensity of filters by changing the brightness, saturation, and contrast to get the desired look, and view the results in real-time.
 Try different styles to find an aesthetic you like.

 Now you're all set to save and edit additional TikTok drafts in the future.
 Let us know if this tutorial was helpful, and feel free reach out on social media with suggestions for future post ideas.
 Make sure to subscribe to our YouTube channel @Kapwingapp for the latest TikTok trends and follow us on Twitter for content updates.

 You can also join our newsletter to get our newest and best creator resources delivered right to your inbox.
 We can't wait to see what you create!